 Business Continuity Planning: Responding To The Covid-19 Crisis

-Julie Bishop, Founder and CEO of IT Naturally, speaks to psd about the business’s response to Covid-19, the reality of putting a business continuity plan into place and the lessons learnt along the way.
+Julie Bishop, Founder and CEO of IT Naturally, speaks to psd about business continuity planning and how they have responded to the current challenge.

 Covid-19 has resulted in many businesses having to drastically change the way they work.
 Did IT Naturally have a business continuity plan in place?